-Schools must involve parents in the joint development and periodic review and revision of the NCLB, Title I school parental involvement plan and policy, and in the process of school review and improvement.
+Schools must involve parents and family in the joint development and periodic review and revision of the ESSA, Title I school parental and family engagement plan and policy, and in the process of school review and improvement.
 Please describe how this will be accomplished.

 Parents will be invited to join the school Parent Advisory Council (PAC); meetings will be held monthly throughout the year.
-Notification of PAC meetings will be posted on the school website and morning board, and sent home with the students.
+Notification of PAC meetings will be posted on the school calendar and board/doors and sent home with the students.
 During the meetings if the PAC deems that that current plan needs to be reviewed, re-developed or improved upon then a meeting will be called for that purpose.
+All literature is available in Spanish.
+Translators are available on a daily basis at the school.

-The school will hold an annual meeting at a time convenient to parents during the first month of school to inform them of the school's participation in NCLB, Title I programs and to explain the Title I requirements and their right to be involved in the Title I programs.
-The school will also offer a number of additional parental involvement meetings, including school PAC meetings, at different times and will invite all parents of children participating in the NCLB, Title I program to these meetings, and encourage them to attend.
+The school will hold an annual meeting at a time convenient to parents and families during the first month of school to inform them of the school's participation in ESSA, Title I programs and to explain the Title I requirements and their right to be involved in the Title I programs.
+The school will also offer a number of additional parental and family engagement meetings, including school PAC meetings, at different times and will invite all parents and key family members of children participating in the ESSA, Title I program to these meetings, and encourage them to attend.
 Please describe how this will be accomplished.
 Please list the projected date of your Title I Annual Meeting and your Title I PAC Organizational Meeting

 We will inform North River parents of participation in the NCLB programs and requirements of Title 1.
 We will review the school's agenda in which we will have listed times and dates of additional parental involvement meetings including PAC, BAC, and LSC.
 Parents will be invited to join the school Parent Advisory Council (PAC); meetings will be held monthly throughout the year.
-Notification of PAC meetings will be posted on the school website and morning board, and sent home with the students.
+Notification of PAC meetings will be posted on the school calendar and board/doors, and sent home with the students.
 During the meetings if the PAC deems that that current plan needs to be reviewed, re-developed or improved upon then a meeting will be called for that purpose.
-The Title 1 Annual PAC meeting date is September 21, 2016 at 8:00am.
-The Title 1 Parent Advisory Organizational Meeting will be held on September 21, 2016, at 9:00am.
+The Title 1 Annual PAC meeting date is September 19, 2018 at 8:00am.
+The Title 1 Parent Advisory Organizational Meeting will be held on September 19, 2018, at 9:00am.
+All literature is available in Spanish.
+Translators are available on a daily basis at the school.